Registration Examination: Repeat Attempts

 - a medical situation that was unforeseen and may have interfered with your ability to write your exam

-- the death of a loved one that happened shortly before your scheduled exam date
+- the death of a loved one that happened shortly before your scheduled exam date.

-The College will notify you if your application is being reviewed by the Committee to allow you the time you need to submit evidence in support of your request for an annulment.
+CNO will notify you if your application is being reviewed by the Committee to allow you the time you need to submit evidence in support of your request for an annulment.
 Examples of the kind of information the Committee may consider for review are:

 - a personal statement from you outlining what extenuating circumstances (if any) may have affected your ability to pass the examination

-- supporting evidence relating to the specific extenuating circumstances such as information from a healthcare provider about a medical condition (description, date of diagnosis, impact on the applicant, other information), a death certificate in the case of a death in the family, or other relevant information.
+- supporting evidence relating to the specific extenuating circumstances, such as information from a health care provider about a medical condition (description, date of diagnosis, impact on the applicant, other information), a death certificate in the case of a death in the family, or other relevant information.